k-karna/k-karna.github.io/index.md

 I'm Konark Karna.
 I graduated from __Northumbria University__, UK with __MSc Advanced Computer Science__.

 Intuitive derivations and ingenious ideas in research methods have greatly inspired me to delve deeper into mathematics to understand each concept of AI at its most fundamental level.
-This has further helped me to study ``Computer Vision`` & ``Algorithms and Systems for Autonomous Vehicles`` from __RGU__ and __Umeå University__, alongside autodidactic Reinforcement Learning, Self-Supervised Learning, Uncertainty Quantification, etc. However, no research / PhD position is secured yet to actually start working.
+This has further emboldened me to study ``Computer Vision``, ``Statistics`` & ``Algorithms and Systems for Autonomous Vehicles`` from __RGU__, __Strathclyde__, and __Umeå University__, alongside autodidactic Reinforcement Learning, Self-Supervised Learning, Uncertainty Quantification, etc. However, no research / PhD position is secured yet to actually start working.

 _Among other worldly things :_
 I'm a huge fan of France24, DW news channel, & DW Documentary.
-Loves reading books too - although it increasingly appears unprincipled now to read a literature book than literature review.
+Loves reading books too - although it increasingly appears unprincipled now to read a literature book over literature review.